RobertoPrevato/R.js/README.md

 ## Features:
 - Provides a way to organize the code in modules
 - Makes lazy loading and scalability easy, thanks to its trustful behavior _(see details below)_
+- Allows to define modules that work seamlessly within [NodeJs](https://nodejs.org/) and inside the browsers
 - Supports asynchronous module definition
 - Keeps synchronous what can stay synchronous
 - Allows further minification and obfuscation of code, combined to the *robscure* grunt task